Six Hundred Sixty Six Bottles of Blood on the Wall: The Loop

 Honest answer: not really.
 And before you ask or point a finger, I’ll openly admit that I’m a hypocrite.

 I lied about my biggest sin, but I’m not lying now.
 Wanting to write, overbrainstorming, reading about and talking about writing, isn’t writing.
-The only time you are writing is when you are fucking writing.
+The only time you are writing is when you are sitting there writing.

 Sounds simple right?
 It is, but few people get it.